JoshuaMichaelHall-Tech/ruby-pomodoro-cli/readme.md

 ### ZSH Configuration

-Add this to your `.zshrc` to create a convenient alias:
+Add this to your `.zshrc` to create a convenient alias if you used manual install (install.sh adds this automatically!):

 ```zsh
 # Pomodoro timer alias